The Milkyway – Dairy Industry Harnessing Space Tech to Innovate

 Examples of groundbreaking cross-industry innovations

-Now, the above collaborations and innovations have not been happening only recently.
+The above collaborations and innovations have not happened only recently.
 In the past few decades, research on space food to be consumed by astronauts has resulted in some groundbreaking innovations.
-Given below are some of these innovations that have changed the participating industries for the good.
+Below are some of these innovations that have changed the participating industries for the good.

-Space food developed by Arla adapted for Earth
+Space food developed by Arla is adapted for Earth

-Arla Foods had developed special dairy products for NASA to be used by astronauts in 2001.
+Arla Foods had developed unique dairy products for NASA to be used by astronauts in 2001.
 The products included yogurt ranges, powder-based milk chocolates, and small chocolate balls.
-Later, in 2005, Arla realized its usability as a nutritious snack and as a disaster relief food, as it was originally developed to provide astronauts with complete nutrition in extreme conditions.
+Later, in 2005, Arla realized its usability as a nutritious snack and disaster relief food, as it was initially developed to provide astronauts with complete nutrition in extreme conditions.
 This led to Arla launching a similar line of products for everyday use.
 (Source)

 NASA scientists’ developed ingredients are now used in over 90% of baby milk.

 What began as a collaboration between these two very different industries in the common domain of astronaut nutrition is now expanding into new verticals such as probiotics and packaging made with novel space materials.
-In this new era of a rapidly changing world, traditional industries like dairy need to innovate constantly to remain relevant.
-This is among the major reasons that dairy players are collaborating with other industries including biotech and space tech, to innovate.
-Looking ahead, more such collaborations will be forthcoming in the future.
+In this new era of a rapidly changing world, traditional industries like dairy must constantly innovate to remain relevant.
+This is among the significant reasons dairy players collaborate with other sectors, including biotech and space tech, to innovate.
+Looking ahead, more such collaborations will be forthcoming.

 Share This Article: